 So what’s the difference between UX and UI?

 Pay attention, it’s subtle:

-UX involves research into building a solid foundation for a positive user experience, while UI focuses on the aesthetics (the look and feel) of the actual website.
+UX involves research into building a solid foundation for a positive user experience, while UI focuses on the website’s aesthetics (look and feel).

 Did you catch that?